zakiafada32/dodolan/README.md

 - ### build and run the app

-  The easiest way to build and run the is to use docker-compose command
+  To build and run the app with docker-compose command

   ```
   $ docker-compose up --build